 Agenda Item Action by Whom Date He noted that the Charity team had joined the Zipper Club for their Christmas lunch, and he welcomed the changes in the atrium which had seen the removal of the temporary screens and the installation of two Christmas trees.
 1.v CEO's UPDATE Received: The Chief Executive's update setting out key issues for the Board, the principal risks to delivery as articulated in the Board Assurance Framework (BAF) and the progress being made in delivery of the Trusts strategic objectives.
 The report was taken as read.
-Reported: By SP that: i.
-The AstraZeneca event showed the significant future opportunity for campus partners to work together to generate new ideas and collaborations. ii.
+Reported: By SP that: The AstraZeneca event showed the significant future opportunity for campus partners to work together to generate new ideas and collaborations.
 We had seen the international reports on the new COVID variant and there was still much that we did not know.
 It was one week since the World Health Organisation had notified the new variant and it was gaining dominance in South Africa.
 It would be two or three weeks until we could access data to understand disease severity.
 He invited RH to provide an update on the new COVID variant.
 RH advised that it was difficult to compare the experience of South Africa and the UK as our vaccination rates were much higher and in South Africa 40% of the population was immunocompromised as a result of HIV.
 Porton Down were looking at invitro analysis of the virus and would assess how effective antibodies would be.
 There was some speculation that the virus had reverted towards the original Wuhan strain but there were no answers yet and it was too early to understand transmissibility in the UK setting.
-The key issue was whether this would cause more or less severe illness. iii.
+The key issue was whether this would cause more or less severe illness.
 We expected to see an increase in staff absence linked to the changes in travel requirements and requirements for self-isolation.
 The Trust had policies in place to manage this and the impact on staffing was being monitored.
-Sickness absence levels were high relative to the pre-pandemic period (but not relative to others in the system) and discussion at the Clinical Decision Cell was focused on the likely impact of staff absence on capacity. iv.
+Sickness absence levels were high relative to the pre-pandemic period (but not relative to others in the system) and discussion at the Clinical Decision Cell was focused on the likely impact of staff absence on capacity.
 The BAF included a new risk relating to the change in funding and patient flows as a result of the national reforms in the NHS.
 This linked to BAF 2904 (Achieving financial balance at ICS level) and BAF2854 (Engagement with the ICS) which were distinct but linked risks.
-The scoring of residual risks above risk appetite reflected Trust and system pressures arising from the pandemic including the increased IPC requirements, the impact on performance standards, and associated workforce pressures.
-He noted that the Executive were to hold a review of risk appetite and target risk ratings in the next week to ensure consistency of assessment and this would be brought back to the Board. v.
-There was further progress on recovery, and he reiterated his thanks to staff across the organisation which had seen significant numbers of staff from level 5 again volunteering to EDs/AJ Feb 22
+The scoring of residual risks above risk appetite reflected Trust and system pressures arising from the pandemic including the increased IPC requir EDs/AJ Feb 22